What Is A DOT Phyical?

 Who Can Perform A DOT Physical?

-First of all we are Providers for the FMCSA (Federal Motor Carrier Safety Admin), so before you begin your journey make sure the provider you choose is a Certified Medical Examiner.
+Only Providers for the FMCSA (Federal Motor Carrier Safety Admin), can perform a DOT Physical, so before you begin your journey make sure the provider you choose is a Certified Medical Examiner.

 You can think of us as “Screeners”.
 Just like the Free Blood Pressure monitors at Walmart, they are designed as screening tools to make sure your blood pressure is okay.